mre/endler.dev/content/2020/folklore/index.md

 Sailors used so-called log lines to measure the speed of their ship.
 A flat piece of wood (the log) was attached to a long rope.
 The log had regularly spaced knots in it.
-As the log would drift away, the sailors would count the number of knots that went out in a fixed time interval and this would be the ship's speed &mdash; in knots.
+As the log would drift away, the sailors would count the number of knots that went out in a fixed time interval, and this would be the ship's speed &mdash; in knots.

 The ship's speed was important for navigation, so the sailors noted it down in a